Snaacky/thewiki/docs/tutorials/mpv.md

 [!button icon="download" variant="primary" text="Gandhi Sans"](https://fontmeme.com/fonts/download/305566/gandhi-sans.zip)

-Run the `.otf` font file to install it system-wide or put it in your `fonts/` folder.
+Run the `.otf` font file to install it system-wide or put it in your `fonts` folder.
 Add the following to your `mpv.conf`:

 ```properties
 ## Restyle Subtitles